Phytocannabinoids – What Are They?

 Cannabinoids, endocannabinoids, phytocannabinoids.
 Wondering what any of those are?
 Then, you’ve come to the right article.
 There is a minor distinction between phytocannabinoids and cannabinoids.
 See, cannabinoids are a broad class of chemical compounds produced by various biological species.
 The cannabinoid compounds actually come in two major categories: phytocannabinoids and endocannabinoids.
 While plants produce phytocannabinoids, mammals produce endocannabinoids.
-These chemical compounds regulate a wide variety of biological functions in mammals and plants.

 Why Does The Cannabis Plant Produce Phytocannabonids?

-The mammal body produces cannabinoids to achieve a state of balance, better known as homeostasis, and survive.
-The cannabis plant also produces cannabinoids to survive the external threats they face.
+Cannabis plants produce cannabinoids to survive the external threats they face.
 Marijuana grows in a variety of climates and faces many external threats during its growth process.

 - Loss of moisture in dry and windy conditions.